 Click here to view more images from the trip.

-Click here to view a report on the media trip on HANG MEAS HDTV.
+Check the below video about the report on the media trip on HANG MEAS HDTV.